As Jesus has been teaching in the temple against the backdrop of the Feast of Tabernacles, the usual festivities were taking place in the background:

 Give us understanding, Father, as we read your precious word, in Jesus’ name.
 Amen.

 37 In the last day, that great day of the feast, Jesus stood and cried, saying, If any man thirst, let him come unto me, and drink.

 38 He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.

 Haggai prophesied, The glory of this latter house shall be greater than of the former, saith the LORD of hosts: (Haggai 2:9a) This was fulfilled in part the very first time Jesus set foot in the temple, then in greater measure when Jesus cried out for the thirsty to come to Him and drink; the prophecy of Isaiah 44 was fulfilled, as was the prophecy of the Sent One that had been dramatized every year through the ceremony of the water from the Pool of Silom.
-These prophecies will be completed in full measure in the kingdom age when Jesus is finally worshiped in the Holy of Holies.
-(Ez 41:22) At this time, the shalom that Haggai 2:9 promises will fill the earth.
+These prophecies will be completed in full measure in the kingdom age when Jesus is finally worshiped in the Temple.
+(Ez 41-46) At this time, the shalom that Haggai 2:9 promises will fill the earth.
 For now, peace fills the hearts of all those who will come to Jesus and drink the living water.
 They in turn offer living water to others, as it flows from their innermost being.
 In the Bible, water is symbolic of both the Holy Spirit and the word of God.
 (John 7:38-39; Eph 5:26)

 39 (But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified.)

 40 ¶ Many of the people therefore, when they heard this saying, said, Of a truth this is the Prophet.